 As Earth orbits the sun, the constellations in the night sky shift as well.
 Different seasons and times of the year determine which constellations are visible.
 There are also constellations that are unique to the northern or southern hemisphere, called circumpolar constellations.
 Circumpolar constellations are useful reference points for navigation because they never rise or set.
 The constellations that don’t move can also help in locating the seasonal constellations such as the constellations that make up the zodiac.

 If you are looking for constellations that are visible during a specific season, sky maps can help you.
 Some of the most popular circumpolar constellations in the northern hemisphere are:

 Some of the most well-known southern circumpolar constellations include:

-Orion is a constellation that is usually always visible in both the northern and southern hemisphere.
+Orion is a constellation that is usually always visible in both the northern and southern hemispheres.
 For many years, people who traveled by sea were dependent on Orion and the other circumpolar constellations to help guide them.

 Major Northern Hemisphere Constellations

 Even though technology has made it much easier for people to find their way, especially with the invention of GPS, and GPS for Smart Phones, using the stars to navigate is still a great skill to have, and it can be a lot of fun.
 Not only can it be interesting, but it could also possibly help you in a critical situation if you found yourself without a working phone, in an area that is unfamiliar.
 Using the stars, you can locate North, South, East, and West

 If you are looking for the North, you will want to find Polaris because it is the North Star.
 If you know where to find the big and little dipper, you will be able to find it.
 While the North Star is part of the Ursa Minor, or Little Dipper constellation, it is usually easier to locate the big dipper and use it to track the Little Dipper.
 The North Star is easily found within the Little Dipper because it is the brightest star of that constellation, and is located in the handle.